Y1va/Weather-API/README.md

 ## Usage

-You can view the deployed application through this link
+You can view the deployed application through this link: https://y1va.github.io/Weather-API/

 ## Preview